 Insteon vs SmartThings: Pros & Cons and Verdict

 In this SmartThings vs Insteon article, we’ll compare, evaluate and rate the most important aspects of both smart hubs.
-We’ll also present detailed charts, and lastly, we’ll come up with a reasonable verdict and crown either of these two as the leading product.
+We’ll also present detailed charts, and lastly, we’ll come up with a reasonable verdict and crown one as the leading product.

 1. Installation Process

-The first topic we need to talk about is the setup processes of Insteon and SmartThings.
+The first topic we need to cover is the setup processes of Insteon and SmartThings.
 It’s crucial for these hubs to be easily activatable since modern smart home shoppers always look for devices with simple setup processes that don’t require professional assistance or interference.

-Insteon is a popular smart hub that is the main competitor of Wink and SmartThings.
+Insteon is a popular smart hub and the main competitor of Wink and SmartThings.
 Like its competitors, Insteon has a straightforward setup process that takes around 10 minutes to complete.
 We’ve dropped a fantastic guide uploaded by Insteon that explains the ‘Insteon Starter Kit’ setup.

 So that’s pretty much everything there is to know about the installation of Insteon.
-If you still have questions regarding the setup, make sure to check the user’s manual for further guidance.
-Alternatively, reach out to the support team of Insteon.
-Those people are superb.
+If you still have questions regarding the setup, make sure to check the user manual for further guidance.
+Alternatively, reach out to the Insteon support team, who are superb at helping.

 SmartThings is one of the most accessible hubs.
 I won’t write a step-by-step guide since ST uploaded an excellent guide that perfectly explains the whole installation process.
-If you’re interested how to do it, make sure to watch the entire thing:
+If you’re interested in how it’s done, watch ST’s video:

 Setting up SmartThings is so simple that I’m sure that there won’t be any complications.
-If you still encounter some, the package of the smart hub includes a well-written user’s manual and use it for further guidance.
-As a last resort, you can contact the customer care of SmartThings.
+If you still encounter some, the package of the smart hub includes a well-written user manual for further guidance.
+As a last resort, you can contact SmartThings customer care.

-If you don’t feel like reaching out, there’s an excellent community forum ren by SmartThings.
+If you don’t feel like reaching out to the customer care department, there’s an excellent community forum run by SmartThings.
 It’s the coolest thing done by a smart hub company, and that community forum is one of the main reasons why people consider ST as the leading industry device.

-It’s essential to have an eye-catching, attractive and a beautiful design since it plays a crucial role how well a product sells.
-Luckily, both Insteon and SmartThings are well-designed and ideally blend with the indoor interior.
+It’s essential to have an eye-catching, attractive and a beautiful design since it plays a crucial role in how well a product sells.
+Luckily, both Insteon and SmartThings are well-designed and will blend well with a room’s aesthetics.